Tails Dog Walking Index · Field report — July 2026

 Free to download.
 No subscription required.
 Privacy Policy

-How the Tails Dog Walking Index is calculated.
+How the Index is calculated.

 Citation-ready aggregates.
 No dog-level records, no addresses, no GPS routes leave Tails.